GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

 **Meryl DBs for Assembly and QC**

 It should be noted that Meryl DBs used for assembly with Verkko and for base-level QC with Merqury are created differently.
-Here are the current recommendations for kmer size and compression:
+Here are the current recommendations for *k*-mer size and compression:

 * Verkko: use `k=30` and the `compress` command
 * Merqury: use `k=21` and do not include the `compress` command